Sureya/data-engineering-101/chapter2/README.md

 ## 2.1.3: Configuration Management

 By this stage, we have the database and ec2 instance up and running.
-Now we have to SSH into ec2 instance and
+Now we have to SSH into ec2 instance and install all the necessary components so that we can run our python application to fetch the data from the internet.

 ```bash
 # Install required system-level packages